muratk5n/thirdwave/en/README.md

 ---

-I bet Penny M is backed by BJ - word is he is pissed at Rishi because he betrayed him with the resignation.
+I bet Penny M is backed by BJ - word is he is pissed at Rishi for his 'betrayal', the resignation.

 NYT: "Rishi Sunak, the former chancellor of the Exchequer, is the current front-runner, but Penny Mordaunt, a junior trade minister, is